 Labor Market Policy Score: 8 After a period of remarkably good and stable labor-market performance in which the rate of unemployment was below that of the euro zone and the OECD average, conditions in the United Kingdom deteriorated in the wake of the 2008 crisis and the ensuing economic downturn.
 Underlying weaknesses (such as the comparatively high degree of working-age inactivity linked to the high number of claimants of disability-related benefits) came to the fore, and the unemployment rate rose to its highest rate since the mid-1990s.
-But after labor-market flexibility was increased through deregulation and the lowering of secondary-wage costs, the unemployment rate fell significantly from 8.3% at the end of 2012 to now 4.3% in October 2017.
+But after labor-market flexibility was increased through deregulation and the lowering of secondary-wage costs, the unemployment rate fell significantly from 8.3% at the end of 2012 to 4.0% in August 2018.
 In fact, recent labor-market performance has been so robust that the new government has declared full employment an official government objective.
 The UK labor market continues to attract substantial numbers of economic migrants.

 However, the increase in employment has come at the cost of weakness in real wages and weak productivity growth.
 Real wages only recently returned to their pre-crisis levels, partly because of a moderating effect of immigration.
 An increase in the national minimum wage to the level of the so-called living wage was announced (£7.20 since 1 April 2016 for people over 25 and scheduled to rise more rapidly than average wages over the coming years).
 This is expected to reduce sharply the de facto subsidy to employers provided by tax credits.
 There has also been criticism of other facets of labor-market flexibility.
 For example, the topic of zero-hour contracts gained substantial attention during the general election of 2015 but has not been effectively addressed yet, as Brexit continues to dominate the political agenda.
-Although the rate of youth unemployment had further fallen to 12% in October 2017 compared to 13% a year before, it is still almost thrice that of the overall unemployment rate of 4.3% and almost double that of Germany's 6.7% youth unemployment rate.
-At the same time, it is still much lower than the other major economies in Europe.
-However, the United Kingdom does well in retaining older workers in the labor market, with an employment rate for those aged 55-64 of 64.1% in the second quarter of 2017, compared with an EU average of 57.0%.
+The youth unemployment rate fell to 10.8% compared to 12% a year before.
+This is the lowest youth unemployment rate since comparable records for unemployment by age group began in 1992, still significantly higher than the overall unemployment rate of 4.0%, but comparatively low in relation to other major European economies (20.4% in France, 31.6% in Italy, 31.6% in Spain and 14.9% across the European Union).